Seven times huge records became unofficial football anthems

-These are all great pop songs designed specially for a footballing audience, but what about the tunes that were taken from the charts and placed firmly into the terraces?
+These are all great pop songs taken from the charts and placed firmly into the terraces, but we think the list below tops them all.
 Venture below to learn more about the finest chart hits that became football anthems in their own right, and click through the playlists to hear the original tracks plus their fabled fan renditions.

 1. 'Go West' - Village People (Arsenal)